The Elder made it a habit to watch over them.

 After one ring, if even that, a polite, digitized voice picked up.

-“I need to hire your boy,” Alex began to explain, his voice still spirited and polite.
+“I need to hire your boy,” Alex began, voice still spirited and polite.
 “I need him to retrieve someone for me.”

 “With all due respect, any request for the retrieval of living things is up to his discretion.”